Academic Catalog

 SOCI 210 Sociology of Gender 3.00

 Introduces the social construction of sex and gender.
-It focuses on both local and international materials, with particular attention to gender inequality in contemporary societies.
+Focuses on both local and international materials, with particular attention to gender inequality in contemporary societies.
 Intersections with class, race, nation and other social categories are also explored.
-Cross listed with SOCI/GST 210.
+Cross listed with GST 210.

 Typically Offered: